 - windbreaker with removable sleeves (I recommend Scottevest too!)

 *NOTE: It is not necessary to buy specially treated clothing for insect protection.
 We use Sawyer’s permethrin to treat our clothing.
-Saturate the clothing (outdoors) and allow to dry thoroughly.
-This insect repellent should last for 6 washings.
+Saturate the clothing outdoors, and allow to dry thoroughly.
+This insect repellent should last through 6 washings.

 What to Wear on Safari Evenings – Safari camps are decidedly casual, but it can be fun to dress up a bit after a dusty day.
 A sundress packs light and might be perfect for dinner with new friends.
 I always travel with a few Diane Kroe items.
 They are lightweight, versatile, and add color to a simple wardrobe.
-My favorites are the Carry-On Cozy (as a scarf, skirt, AND poncho!), Wanderlust as a convertible sweater (and airplane blanket!), and the Origami, a fun piece that goes from casual top to cocktail dress.
+My favorites are the Carry-On Cozy (as a scarf, skirt, AND poncho!), and the Mariposa which can be scarf, jacket or kaftan and weighs next to nothing!

 Tips for Packing in a Duffel Bag

 An African safari usually involves short stays in various camps and tents.
 You will be living out of your duffel bag.
 To make this easier, we suggest using colorful packing cubes to organize your clothing and personal items.
 We use some Eagle Creek specter cubes for general gear but love to bring a few boxier cubes as they function as ‘dresser drawers’ when out of the duffel.